Iowa Trade Schools, Colleges, & Universities

 Key Benefits of the Region for College Students

-- Security: Iowa ranks among the top three states for personal, financial, and road safety.
+- Security: Iowa ranks among the top 16 states that have the lowest rates of property and violent crime.

 Many variables can affect the cost of your education, such as what school you attend and what program you take.
 According to National Center for Education Statistics (NCES) data from 2017-2018, these were the average tuition and fees at four-year colleges and universities in Iowa: